 You set up your profile with preset messages and phone numbers / emails when registering the Gen 3 SPOT.
 Your pre determined contacts will receive the message you select along with your coordinates when you press one of the 3 button in the backcountry.

 The newer style SPOT has a keyboard.
 It reminds us of the old school blackberry keyboards.
 This allows you to send a custom message from the backcountry to a phone number of your choice.
 You can enter in your contacts to the SPOT device before leaving for the day so that you do not need to rely on your phone or memory for phone numbers.

 For both the inReach & the SPOT you will need to select a subscription.
 You can cancel the service for the months you do not use it & is around $15 per month.

-Air Bags are a great investment.
+Air Bags are a great investment when venturing into the backcountry.
 There are tons of different kinds depending on what you are looking for.

 - Compressed gas vs Fan: if you plan on traveling in the future this is something to think about.
 The airbags that use a rechargeable fan system allow you to be able to fly with your airbag.
 You can not take the compressed gas system on planes, you will need to find a shop to fill your cartridge when you arrive.

 - Self deflating: The Black Diamond Jet Force airbag is the only one on the market that self deflates potentially giving you a larger air pocket.
 Read descriptions carefully as not all Jet Force bags are self deflating.

 - Protect air bag system: another important thing to check out is the shape of the air bag.
 The new protect air bag style wraps around your head.
 This is a great feature for protecting you from trauma while you are getting tossed around in an avalanche.

 - Size: depending on the airbag system it can take up some precious space in your bag.
 Make sure you still have enough room for all of the essentials.
 30L is a good size for day tours.